 - b.
 Delete all connections to this host that are shown in the array's internal connection table.
 The first time the server scans the Fibre Channel bus during boot, the new connections are registered. - c.
+Delete each connection by entering the following command:

+'''

+HSG80> delete connection name

+'''

-Delete each connection by entering the following command: - HSG80> delete connection\name - Connection\name is one of the names listed in the array's internal connection table, which is displayed when you ran the show connections command in step a. - 13.
-Complete the array setup by creating LUNs and assigning LUN unit numbers.
+Connection\name is one of the names listed in the array's internal connection table, which is displayed when you ran the show connections command in step 13, step a.

+- 14. Complete the array setup by creating LUNs and assigning LUN unit numbers.
 To do this note the following information: - Refer to the HSG80 ACS Solution Software for HP-UX installation and configuration guide that came with your StorageWorks Solution Software Kit for details. - If you are re-configuring an array set up for SCSI-2 that already has LUNs configured, you may use these units without re-configuring as long as you are using units D0 through D7.
-But, if you are using offset LUNs D8 through D199, you must re-configure these units. - In a SCSI-3 array, you can use units D1 through D127.
-Units D128 through D199 must be re-configured. - 14.
-Select and follow procedures described in Configuring optional HSG80-based array features as needed.
-When you have completed any optional array feature, perform the procedure described in System configuration, to configure the system for Secure Path.
+But, if you are using offset LUNs D8 through D199, you must re-configure these units.

+• In a SCSI-3 array, you can use units D1 through D127.
+Units D128 through D199 must be re-configured.